truenas/middleware/docs/userguide/freenas_storage.rst

 ~~~~~~~~~~~

 If you click :menuselection:`Storage --> Volumes --> View Volumes`, you can view and further configure existing volumes, ZFS datasets, and zvols.
 The example
-shown in Figure 8.1g demonstrates one ZFS volume with two datasets and one zvol.
+shown in Figure 8.1f demonstrates one ZFS volume with two datasets and one zvol.

-Buttons are provided to provide quick access to "ZFS Volume Manager", "UFS Volume Manager", "Import Volume", "Auto Import Volume", and "View Disks".
-If the
+Buttons are provided to provide quick access to "Volume Manager", "Import Volume", "Auto Import Volume", and "View Disks".
+If the system has multipath-capable
-system has multipath-capable hardware, an extra button will be added to "View Multipaths".
+hardware, an extra button will be added to "View Multipaths".

-**Figure 8.1g: Viewing Volumes**
+**Figure 8.1f: Viewing Volumes**

 |volume1.png|